 It is always good to review the facts: In 2017, an estimated 316,120 new cases of breast cancer were diagnosed among women, and 2,470 cases were diagnosed in men.
 It was reported that 40,610 women and 460 men died from breast cancer.
 More than 3.5 million US women either had or were still fighting the fight with breast cancer.
 Some of these women were cancer-free, while others still had evidence of cancer and were undergoing treatment.
 The incidence and the death rates due to breast cancer generally increase with age.
 The median age for those diagnosed with breast cancer is 62.
 This means that half of the women who developed breast cancer were younger than 62 at the time of diagnosis.
 It is interesting to note that the median age of diagnosis is younger for black women (59) than it is for white women (63).

 Hopefully you, as a member of the fishing community, are thinking as you read this,

 Eric S. Evans is the Social Media Manager and Blog Editor for iBass360.
-Eric splits his time between the Detroit and Philadelphia areas fishing both the Great Lakes waterways of Michigan as well as the Delaware River and other PA, NY and NJ fisheries. iBass360 was founded on the principles of increasing health issue awareness for men and women anglers and to promote anglers' giving back to
+Eric splits his time between the Alabama and Philadelphia areas fishing the Delaware River and other PA, NY and NJ fisheries as well as those in the Tennessee River Valley. iBass360 was founded on the principles of increasing health issue awareness for men and women anglers and promote giving back to